CoderKungfu/refactoring_php_demo/slides.md

 - Readable code FTW!
 --

-- Broke up the behavior of the original function into separate functions - each doing 1 thing.
+- How to break up a long function into separate functions - each with 1 responsibility --
---

-- Future code changes can be easily made by changing one of the functions without affecting the API.
+- Future code changes can be easily made by changing one of the functions without affecting the main function's API
 ---

 class: center, middle